 2 weeks to 1 month before

-- Create a seating chart for the reception and make table numbers and place cards (or have your calligrapher work on these, if you have hired one)
+- Create a seating chart for the reception and make table numbers and place cards (or have your calligrapher work on these)

 - Contact your caterer with a final guest count